 Jay leaves home early to miss the peak hour traffic that would turn his 30 minute trip into a 90 minute nightmare.
 The day starts with hot milky coffee sipped from a thermos mug that perches precariously in the drink holder on the car’s dash.
 Jay’s been doing this for five years now.
 He says he has no time for breakfast and the coffee takes him through to mid morning.

-You can probably see the domino effect emerging.
+Do you see the domino effect emerging?
 By skipping breakfast, Jay fueled his mid morning hunger with life-sapping food.
 His next fuel-up was something easy to eat and drink on the way home - foods that I call high saturated fat energy bombs.
 The only sunlight he saw was through windows and unfortunately the particular wavelength of sunlight needed to activate vitamin D in the body can’t get through glass.